HMBS Bahamas

-Two small Rigid Hull Inflatable Boats, 4 .50 Caliber M2 machine guns mounted aft and at mid-ship, and a larger 25mm bow-mounted automatic cannon provide flexible capabilities in the face of different contingencies.
+Two small Rigid Hull Inflatable Boats, 4 .50 Caliber M2 machine guns mounted aft and at mid-ship, and a larger 25 mm bow-mounted automatic cannon provide flexible capabilities in the face of different contingencies.
 A full galley, sick-bay and living quarters allow Bahamas to fulfill longer duration missions than many of the RBDF's other smaller vessels.

 The comparatively large size of Bahamas excludes her from use of the RBDF's primary facility at Coral Harbour on New Providence's west coast, so the vessel is based at Prince George Wharf in Nassau Harbour.

 During 2016 Bahamas has been receiving a major refit at a local Bahamian yard, with the assistance of the Dutch Damen Group.